jungsuplee-hub/apec-book/README.txt

 1) Install system deps & MySQL & Nginx (see previous section in this canvas if needed)
 2) Create /opt/apec-booking, copy project files, create venv, install requirements
 3) Configure .env (STORAGE=mysql or xml, SMTP_*, EVENT_* dates)
+   - Ensure you set `APP_PORT=80` so the FastAPI process listens on the standard HTTP port.
 4) MySQL: run models.sql to init schema & seed rooms
 5) systemd service for API: